MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 $ eb --search <some-name>
 ```

 where `<some-name>` is a name of a software, e.g. Gromacs.
-An EasyBuild -build recipe is a file with a name that consists of different components and ends with '.eb'.
+The EasyBuild -build recipes are files that end with '.eb'.
+The names consist of several components that carry important information about the recipe configuration.

 !!!
 Warning
     When searching for the build recipes, you get a list of all available ones, also the ones that are not compatible with your current settings of software stacks and programming environment.

+The EasyBuild installable software and the build recipes are also documented on [this page](https://klust.github.io/LUMI-EasyBuild-docs/).

-Which of the available build recipes to pick?
-Or how to check that a build recipe is compatible with your current settings of software stack and PrgEnv?
+### 3. Compatibility of a build recipe with the environment settings

-For example, let's consider a build recipe for the software GROMACS that we found with the `eb --search gromacs` command:
+To have an insight on what build recipe to use, one needs to first understand the naming scheme for the EasyBuild -build recipes on LUMI.
+For example, let's consider one of the build recipes for the software GROMACS that we have found e.g. with using the `eb --search gromacs` command:

 ```text
 GROMACS-2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU.eb
 ```
-See the table below to understand the naming scheme:
+The table below opens up the naming scheme:

 | part of the name   | explanation
 |--------------------|-------------------------------------------------------------------------------------|